CitalKishan/offlineFirstPrototype/README.md

 Persistent storage
 upload image
-force stop the app
-reopen the app
-check the number of uploaded images
+check is image is uploaded to cloud force stop the app reopen the app check the number of uploaded images
-Check the number of images showing in the device delete image upload multiple images force stop the app reopen the app check if uploaded images are still there delete all images quickly and quickly reload the app check if all images are deleted from cloud
+Check the number of images showing in the device delete image check is image is deleted form the cloud upload multiple images at the time of upload reload the app check if uploaded images are still there delete all images quickly and quickly reload the app check if all images are deleted from cloud